PuffinBlue/josharcher/content/code/LPTHW/LPTHW-Ex15-Reading-Files.md

 When we work with and open files ourselves in something like a text document, we associate 'open' with 'read' i.e. we as humans read the file immediately as it opens, so we can do stuff with it.

 It seems here that that's not how computers work.
-Remembering the old adage that you have to literally tell a computer everything it needs to do we shouldn't be surprised that we have to be extremely precise it our commands.
+Remembering the old adage that you have to literally tell a computer everything it needs to do we shouldn't be surprised that we have to be extremely precise in our commands.

 ### What is that file thing?